RobKohr/weighted-task-chooser/README.md

 # Weighted Task Chooser

-So you have a list of tasks to do in a markdown file:
+So you have a list of tasks to do in a text or markdown file:

 ```
 - [ ] Task 1